 lacquer

-A glossy protective coating applied to wood, metal, or nails to give a hard, shiny finish.
+Lacquer (noun) means a glossy protective coating applied to wood, metal, or nails to give a hard, shiny finish.
+Example: “The table was finished with several coats of clear lacquer.”

-How to Use Lacquer
+How to use lacquer

 Learner’s notesIn plain EnglishA glossy coating used to protect and shine surfaces like wood, metal, or nails.

-Word Forms
+Word forms

 lacquered past tense, lacquers plural, lacquers singular

-Fill the Gap
+Fill the gap

 Can you complete this real example?